shahriar889/treeSitterGame/README.md

 ## Steps to run

-Running cmake in spereate directory, should build the server and the nclient ncurses in the top level directory
+Running cmake in spereate directory, should build the server and the nclient ncurses

-in the bin directory
+in the bin directory you should find
+.
+├── client-ncurses
+├── server
+└── webchat.html

 ### run server
+ex webchat.html copied to bin dir on build

-./server 4002 ../../social-gaming/web-socket-networking/webchat.html
+./server 4002 webchat.html

 ### run client